-STEP 2.
-In a mixer, blend oil, milk, eggs, vanilla, vinegar and food coloring until combined.
+- Combine wet ingredients.
+In a mixer, blend oil, milk, eggs, vanilla extract, vinegar and food coloring until combined.
 Slowly add in the dry ingredients, combining as you go.

 Cream Cheese Frosting

 This kind of icing is my favorite for topping on so many desserts, not just cupcakes.
-If you like it on these, you might also want to the frosting on my Gingerbread Cookie Bars and these Carrot Cake Muffin Tops.
-Yum!
+If you like it on these, you might also want to the frosting on my Gingerbread Cookie Bars.

 A moist and lightly chocolate-y cupcake paired with rich cream cheese frosting is my idea of the perfect food.
 So go ahead.
 Take a bite.
 It looks yummy, right?

 Want to make sure your RED VELVET CUPCAKES turn out as pretty and tasty as possible?
 Check out these tips and tricks:

 - Make sure to SIFT your dry ingredients first!
 I know, I know.
 I usually skip this step too.
 But I promise it makes a world of difference for these cupcakes.
 They’re supposed to be velvety–and getting rid of any lumps of flour or cocoa powder is essential to achieve that texture.
 Just trust me on this one and sift away.
 It only takes an extra minute or two!

 - Use gel food coloring in this recipe.
 It is more concentrated than the liquid versions so you get that deep red color without needing to dump a ton of food dye into your cupcakes.
 Bonus: it’s way more cost effective!